newchuyalong/libgdx-learning/Controllers.md

 We tried to keep the API as small as possible, with the potential for future additions.
 No initialization is necessary, the underlying backend will initialize automatically.

 ##Enumerating Controllers
 One or more controllers might be attached to your PC/device.
-The [Controllers](https://github.com/libgdx/libgdx/blob/master/extensions/gdx-controllers/gdx-controllers/src/com/badlogic/gdx/controllers/Controllers.java) class has methods to to query for currently connected devices:
+The [Controllers](https://github.com/libgdx/libgdx/blob/master/extensions/gdx-controllers/gdx-controllers/src/com/badlogic/gdx/controllers/Controllers.java) class has methods to query for currently connected devices:

 ```java
 for (Controller controller : Controllers.getControllers()) {